cmackenzie1/simplehash/README.md

 - FNV-1 (32-bit and 64-bit)
 - FNV-1a (32-bit and 64-bit)
-- MurmurHash3 (32-bit and 128-bit)
+- MurmurHash3 (32-bit, 64-bit, and 128-bit)
+- Rendezvous hashing (HRW - Highest Random Weight) algorithm

 These hash functions (except for MurmurHash3 128-bit) implement the `std::hash::Hasher` trait, making them usable with `HashMap` and `HashSet` as faster alternatives to the default SipHash.
+The Rendezvous hashing implementation works with any hasher implementing the `std::hash::Hasher` trait.

 ## Usage